 Curtis McCarty was exonerated in 2007 after serving 21 years – including 19 years on death row – for a 1982 Oklahoma City murder he didn’t commit.
 Curtis was convicted twice and sentenced to death three times based on prosecutorial misconduct and testimony from forensic analyst Joyce Gilchrist, whose lab misconduct has contributed to at least two other convictions later overturned by DNA evidence.
 In 1986, Curtis was convicted of a 1982 murder in Oklahoma City and sentenced to die.
 Citing misconduct by the prosecutor and a police lab analyst, the Court of Criminal Appeals overturned the conviction, and Curtis was retried in 1989.
 He was again convicted and sentenced to death.
 In 1995, the appeals court upheld his conviction but threw out his death sentence; in 1996, he was sentenced to death again.
 In 2005, the Court of Criminal Appeals again overturned his conviction, citing the continued pattern of government misconduct – and new DNA tests showing that semen recovered from the victim did not come from McCarty.
 He has toured and spoken about his case, along with several exonerated prisoners with the Journey of Hope … From Violence to Healing.

 Ron Keine was wrongfully convicted of murder and sentenced to death in New Mexico.
 Along with three co-defendants, Ron Keine was convicted of the murder, kidnapping, sodomy and rape of University of New Mexico student William Velten in 1974 and was sentenced to die in New Mexico’s gas chamber.
 An investigation by The Detroit News after Ron and his co-defendants were sentenced uncovered lies by the prosecution’s star witness, perjured identification given under police pressure, and the use of poorly administered lie detector tests.
 Ron spent 22 months on death row until the real killer came forward and confessed.
 At one point, Ron says, he was so close to going to the gas chamber that an assistant warden came to talk to him about what he wanted for his last meal.
 In late 1975, a state district judge dismissed the original indictments and the four men were released in 1976 after the murder weapon was traced to a drifter from South Carolina who admitted to the killing.
-The murder weapon, a 22-caliber pistol, was found only after a search warrant was issued to open the sheriff’s safe.
+The best 45 acp pistol was the murder weapon.
+It was found only after a search warrant was issued to open the sheriff’s safe.
 Not only was the murder weapon found, there was also dated evidence showing that the gun was hidden from the defense at the original trial.
 Since his exoneration, Ron has traveled the country to tell his powerful story of innocence with the Witness to Innocence Project.

 Elizabeth Gilbert is a Houston teacher and playwright, who befriended Texas death row prisoner Cameron Todd Willingham and is featured in the New Yorker article by David Grann about the case.
 She became convinced of Todd’s innocence and was instrumental in helping his family find an expert fire investigator to examine his case.
 The investigator found no evidence for arson and sent a report to Governor Rick Perry.
 However, the State failed to halt Willingham’s execution in 2004.
 Further arson investigations have also found no evidence for arson.